SB1 Immigrant Visas for Returning U.S. Lawful Permanent Residents

 - they are preceding, accompanying, or following to join the member or employee in the United States within four months after the return of said member or employee.

-In order to facilitate boarding, the U.S. Customs and Border Protection recommends that these dependents obtain a Transportation Letter prior to their departure to the United States.
+In order to facilitate boarding, the U.S. Customs and Border Protection recommends that these dependents obtain a boarding foil prior to their departure to the United States.
 Please see the link to the left for more information.

 How do I apply for a Returning Resident status?